mritunjay9935/Python-Assignment-Task/README.md

 # Python-Assignment-Task
 README for the TASK 3:-

+Open Command Prompt

+Type this statement and press enter ->mysql -u root -p

+Enter Your Password

+Type this statement ->CREATE DATABASE mystudents;

+Then Satrt The Project

 First, please ensure that a MySQL server is installed on your computer and the mysql-connector-python module is installed.

 You can install it using ->pip install mysql-connector-python